 The Group Capital Calculation (E) Working Group believes that all states that are the lead state for a group subject to the GCC should be required to adopt the model revisions.
 The GCC is a tool intended to help protect the policyholders in all states from the risk that can emanate from outside the domestic insurer and will be an input into the Group Profile Summary (GPS).
 After an initial filing by all insurance groups, the GCC is required for all U.S. insurance groups with greater than \$1 billion in premium.
 The groups subject to the GCC are expected to have domestic insurers in most U.S. states.
-Therefore, it is recommended that that the new significant elements apply to all states; however, consistent with the outcomes based approach of the accreditation standards, the F Committee may deem it appropriate to take into account a state's domestic industry when assessing each state for compliance.
+Therefore, it is recommended that that the new significant elements apply to all states.